FreshRSS/FreshRSS/docs/en/developers/02_First_steps.md

 ### With chained functions

 It happens most of the time in Javascript files.
-When there are chained functions with closures and callback functions, it's hard to understand the code if not properly formatted.
+When there are chained functions with closures and callback functions, it’s hard to understand the code if not properly formatted.
 In those cases, we add a new indent level for the complete instruction and reset the indent for a new instruction on the same level.

 ```javascript
 // First instruction